teamgtglearn/gregslist-app/README.md

 ### **_Server-side (Back-End)_**

-The back-end for this site is created using Rails with full CRUD functionality with 4 routes.
+The back-end for this site is created using Rails and Postgresql with full CRUD functionality.
 Users are able to Create new Listings, Read Listings, Update Listings, and Delete Listings.

 - “Create” route is used to create and add a new product to the main index page as well as the user’s own personal listings.
 - “Read” route is used to return all of the products that are currently listed on GregsList.